chibinwang/the-insight-circle-blog/ENVIRONMENT_VARIABLES.md

 - ❌ Never use your real Gmail password
 - ❌ Never expose server-side secrets to the browser
 - ❌ Never hardcode sensitive values in your code
-- ❌ Never share your App Password publicly
+- ❌ Never share your OAuth Client Secret/Refresh Token publicly

 ---